ajroach42/ajroach42.github.io/_posts/2017-01-10-we-are-terrible-stewards-of-history.md

     - So yeah, totally.
 Put it on youtube (or wherever), but don't make that the end of your preservation efforts.
 - Talk to any creators you know, to help them establish a way (such as [CC licences](https://creativecommons.org/)) for their works to be preserved when they are no longer reaping financial benefit from them.
 - Don't accept the myth that [copying is theft](https://www.youtube.com/watch?v=IeTybKL1pM4)
+- Don't use DRM or copy protection on your work, because that will make it difficult (and illegal) to archive (See [this article on piracy and archives for more information](https://www.techdirt.com/articles/20120126/09565417551/why-piracy-is-indispensable-survival-our-culture.shtml))